DaveH355/clustered-shading/README.md

 technique.
 Since its introduction in 2012, Clustered shading has mostly stayed in the realm of research papers and behind the doors of big game studios.
 My goal is to present a simple implementation with clear reasoning behind every decision.
 Something that might fit in a [LearnOpenGL](https://learnopengl.com/) article.

+We'll be using OpenGL 4.3 and C++.
+I'll assume you have working knowledge of both.

+> [!TIP]
+> If you are viewing this in dark mode on Github, I recommend you try out light mode for easier reading.
+> In dark mode, text can appear blurry to some.

 ## Step 1: Splitting the view frustum into clusters